milwaukeedata/MKE_CD-markdown/readme.md

 0. The line with Method and From should always be the same format: "FROM: personsNameHere - personsOrganization", then next line, "TO: personsName - organizationName", then next line, "VIA: email (or phone)", without the quotes.
 0. Always put the text in between the three apostrophes as indicated below, so the text is sandwiched between the pairs.
 0. For any attachments, put the text you want to link in the brackets "[]" and the URL/web link in the parenthesis "()"
+0. Always leave one empty line in between the FROM, TO, VIA, text and ATTACHMENTS lines.

 Oh, and thank you for submitting your open records request, sharing it with the Community Database and posting your log online!

 10/26/2016
 ------
 FROM: Jabril Faraj - Reporter, Milwaukee Neighborhood News Service

 TO: Susan Jasicki - Milwaukee Fire Department

 VIA: email

 '''
 Ms. Jasicki, Thank you for your time this afternoon.
 As we discussed over the phone, I've attached a request for the information we're looking for.
 I look forward to hearing back.
 Thanks, again.
 '''

 ATTACHMENTS: [Original Request](https://drive.google.com/file/d/0B2qru3lnKLbCMGZpaFMzNHFBOXc/view?usp=sharing)

 MM/DD/YYYY